Sienci-Labs/Resources/cnc-fun/handbook/cnc-feeds-speeds.md

 <p style="padding-left: 40px;">Technically, yes, but in practice no. Some bits may be sharper than others from the factory, but you can expect tools to perform about the same throughout their lifespan regardless of how aggressively you run them.
 The main detriment which causes premature tool wear is using an inappropriate <a href="https://resources.sienci.com/view/lmk2-feeds-and-speeds/#chip-load-">chip load</a>.</p>

-<strong><em>Are you ever going to make a downloadable tool database for X CAM program?</em></strong>

-<p style="padding-left: 40px;">Many CAM programs don’t have the functionality of importing and exporting tool databases/libraries, so we focused on two popular CAM programs which do.</p>

 <strong><em>My CAM software only allows me to input my stepover as a % value, not in mm or inches.
 What should I use?</em></strong>

 <p style="padding-left: 40px;">Almost all of the suggested stepover values are based on a 45% stepover value so you can use this for any software which requires this value.
 You might even find that your CAM software is already defaulting to this value.</p>